AckerlyXu/heima/articles/azure-resource-manager/resource-group-create-service-principal-portal.md

 ## Log in as the application

-Your application is now set up in Active Directory.
+Your application is now set up in Azure Active Directory.
 You have an ID and key to use for signing in as the application.
 The application is assigned to a role that gives it certain actions it can perform.

-To log in through PowerShell, see [Provide credentials through PowerShell](./resource-group-authenticate-service-principal.md#provide-credentials-through-powershell).
+To log in through PowerShell, see [Provide credentials through PowerShell](resource-group-authenticate-service-principal.md#provide-credentials-through-powershell).

-To log in through Azure CLI, see [Provide credentials through Azure CLI](./resource-group-authenticate-service-principal-cli.md#provide-credentials-through-azure-cli).
+To log in through Azure CLI, see [Provide credentials through Azure CLI](resource-group-authenticate-service-principal-cli.md#provide-credentials-through-azure-cli).

 To get the access token for REST operations, see [Create the request](https://docs.microsoft.com/rest/api/#create-the-request).

 Look at the following sample applications to learn about logging in through application code.

-<a name="sample-applications"></a>
-### Sample applications
+### <a name="sample-applications"></a>Sample applications
 The following sample applications show how to log in as the AD application.

 **.NET**